 Waimea Falls is located in Waimea Valley, it’s one of the most popular waterfalls on the island.
 The waterfall is about 45 feet high and visitors can walk right up to it making it an easy day venture for families with plenty of space to explore.

 More about the trail: Waimea Falls is about 3.5 miles long and takes about an hour to complete.
 However, the hike is relatively easy and takes place along a flat paved trail.
-Think of it as a nice scenic walk through the lush beauty of Hawaii before the main attraction!
+Think of it as a nice scenic walk through the lush beauty of Waimea Canyon before the main attraction!

 Manoa Falls is located in the Manoa Valley and is another popular waterfall on Oahu.
 The waterfall is about 150 feet high and can be easily seen from the road.
 Visitor parking for the trailhead is $7.

 When visiting this waterfall the sight is awe-inspiring, but make sure not to dive into the water.
-The water below contains bacteria that can cause illness so it is best to enjoy the hike, fantastic views, and make sure to snap some pictures while you’re there!
+The water below contains bacteria that can cause illness so it is best to enjoy the Oahu hike, fantastic views, and make sure to snap some pictures while you’re there!

 This waterfall is another fairly easy hike to get an excellent view.
 However, despite the ease of the hike, it’s nice and secluded making it the perfect option for a couple to get away and enjoy a relaxing adventure away from the crowds.